In this 4-minute read:

 But don’t worry.
 No single bad review, no matter how scathing, is enough to permanently damage your online reputation.
 And by following just a few simple practices in how to respond to negative reviews, you can often turn that bad review into a net positive for your business’s online image.

-Can I remove or dispute bad reviews?
+Can I remove or hide bad reviews?

 We get this question from business owners all the time, and who can blame them?
 A bad review can often feel unfair and personal, and when it’s up for the world to see, it’s only natural to want to take it down at all costs.